Geetika-2001/SpeechRecognition_TFLite/README.md

 ## Generate a background noise dataset

-Whether you're using the default speech dataset or a custom dataset, you should have a good set of background noises so your model can distinguish speech from other noises (including silence).
+Whether you're using the custom dataset, I have a good set of background noises so your model can distinguish speech from other noises (including silence).

 Because the following background samples are provided in WAV files that are a minute long or longer, we need to split them up into smaller one-second samples so we can reserve some for our test dataset.
 We'll also combine a couple different sample sources to build a comprehensive set of background noises and silence: